3lvis/Sync/Tests/Pods/ANDYFetchedResultsTableDataSource/README.md

 ==========

 If something looks stupid, please create a friendly and constructive issue, getting your feedback would be awesome.
 Have a great day.

+## Author

+Elvis Nuñez, hello@nselvis.com

+## License

+**ANDYFetchedResultsTableDataSource** is available under the MIT license.
+See the LICENSE file for more info.